jvtrigueros/blog.jvtrigueros.com/src/_posts/2019-01-31-an-alternative-to-grep.md

 `grep` doesn't do much aside from a simple text search.

 As they say, you gotta use the right tool for the job, for this `ack` is the tool that's very commonly recommended, but it's less commonly installed.
-Since we're already needing to install something, I recommend using (The Silver Searcher)[https://github.com/ggreer/the_silver_searcher].
+Since we're already needing to install something, I recommend using [The Silver Searcher](https://github.com/ggreer/the_silver_searcher).

 ## The Silver Searcher